scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 {% capture notice--info %}
 **Note**

-`getCustomerInfo` endpoint works as a participant service endpoint when receiving a transaction ID from the coordinator.
+The `getCustomerInfo` endpoint works as a participant service endpoint when receiving a transaction ID from the coordinator.

 {% endcapture %}